smit4k/EmuOnline-Website/README.md

 # About this project
-I originally made this project as a passion project and when my Computer Science course had us work on a programming project, I shifted more of my attention to this project and added more features (like DS support)!
+I made this project as an end of year project for my AP Computer Science A class.
 I will come back to this project to fix up some things, as well as add better documentation.

 ## Missing folders?